 All the big stars use it.

-It is having great success rates since 2010 and patients are reporting significant improvements with Botox, as compared to other drugs that haven't worked.
+It's having great success rates since then and patients are reporting significant improvements with Botox, as compared to other drugs that haven't worked.

 It is good to know what you are expecting from this prevention treatment.